-Their Instagram pictures are striking and their blogs are poppin’.
-Everything went well and travel has made them better.
+Their Instagram pictures are striking, and their blogs are poppin’.
+Everything went well, and travel has made them better.
 They have learned so much and met the most amazing people.
 They leave out the long hours of planning and being stranded at the airport for ten hours because that’s just so unsexy.
 Ding, ding, ding!
 I’m guilty of all those things.

-During my travels, I have experienced some really challenging times.
-When I considered starting a blog I wanted to name it “The Ugly Side of Traveling,” and focus on the unpretty things that I encountered.
+During my travels, I have experienced some challenging times.
+When I considered starting a blog, I wanted to name it “The Ugly Side of Traveling,” and focus on the unpretty things that I encountered.
 The hundred pictures before capturing the one; the things that did not make it to my social media pages.
 I was hesitant because I did not want to deter anyone from visiting a particular place.
 However, I feel a great sense of responsibility to prepare others and not only share the wonderful but also the unpleasant.
 My mission on Girl Gone Solo is to encourage women to engage in solo travel while telling the whole truth and nothing but the truth.

 The truth is traveling is amazing but can be extremely difficult at times.
-So difficult that you think you are doing something wrong when a lot of it is out of your control.
-It may be hard for people who are new to traveling to deal with this reality because all they see on social media are the fun times and amazing pictures.
+So painful that you think you are doing something wrong when a lot of it is out of your control.
+It may be hard for people who are new to traveling to deal with this reality because all they see on social media are the fun times and fantastic pictures.
 They may wonder why their experiences are not like those images.
 These challenges are also magnified when you’re a solo woman traveler.
 Here’s the thing, travel is life and sometimes in life, things go wrong.

 - You may end up showering outside in a pool area because the neighborhood you’re staying in unexpectedly lost water and that’s the only place with a little bit left.

 - You may have to lock yourself in a bathroom and lay on the floor because of gunshots that sound like a war outside your window.